 This guide will walk you through the process of setting up, backing up, and using a self custody Bitcoin mobile wallet.
 Our goal is to empower you to feel comfortable managing your own keys by following the five steps outlined below, which should take about 30 minutes.

-That’s right, half an hour to learn to secure your bitcoin—well worth the minimal time commitment!
+That’s right, half an hour to learn to secure your bitcoin—well worth your time!

 Value Thresholds for Bitcoin Wallets